projectcalico/calico/docs/source/l2-interconnectFabric.rst

 This means that the standard tools used to transport IP, such as MPLS and Ethernet can be used in a Calico network.

-In this blog post, I'm going to focus on Ethernet as the interconnect network.
+In this note, I'm going to focus on Ethernet as the interconnect network.
 Talking to most at--scale cloud operators, they have converted to IP fabrics, and as will cover in the next blog post that infrastructure will work for Calico as well.
 However, the concerns that